 How to make the most of the IntelliJ IDEA's view modes to make best presentations possible including visualization of the keyboard input?

 Since IntelliJ IDEA 13, you can switch to Presentation Mode by clicking View → Enter Presentation Mode.
 The IDE switches to full screen and everything is hidden except for the main editor window.
-The font size is increased so it is better readable from the distance.
+The font size is increased so it is better readable from a distance.

 The font size in Presentation Mode can be configured in Settings under Appearance & Behavior → Appearance → Presentation Mode.

 Distraction Free mode is another view mode you can use.
-It is similar to Presentation Mode at a first glance but has several important distinctions.
+It is similar to Presentation Mode at first glance but has several important distinctions.

 It hides everything except the Editor window and centers it.
 All the toolbars and panels are gone.
 Unlike Presentation Mode, it does not increase the font size, but it rather keeps it unchanged.
-Unlike Presentation mode, It does not enter full screen, so you can use it even in a small window.
+Unlike Presentation mode, it does not enter full screen, so you can use it even in a small window.
 That may be useful when having code editor on half of the screen and something else (like a browser window or terminal) in the other half.

 As the name suggests, it is intended as a convenient way to hide all the visual clutter, when you need to focus just on some particular piece of code.
 After the Presentation mode was introduced, many were using it not only for presenting but also as a Distraction Free mode, which was later released as a separate feature in IDEA 14.1.